princeton-nlp/LM-Science-Tutor/README.md

 `./tokenization/tokenize_metamath.py` tokenizes MetaMath by randomly concatenating question/answer pairs to form longer samples.
 Use the flag `--num_concat` to set the number of samples to concatenate.
 MathMix concatenates 10 samples at a time.

-`./mathmix_combine.py` concatenates and shuffles the tokenized TutorChat and MetaMath datasets created by the TutorChat and MetaMath tokenization scripts.
-Use the flags `--tutorchat` and `--metamath` to set the paths to your tokenized datasets.
+`./mathmix_combine.py` concatenates and shuffles the tokenized TutorChat and MetaMath datasets to create MathMix.
+Use the flags `--tutorchat` and `--metamath` to set the paths to your tokenized datasets created with `./tokenization/tokenize_tutorchat.py` and `./tokenization/tokenize_metamath.py`.

 ## Models
 Download our models from HuggingFace at [princeton-nlp/Llemma-7B-32K-MathMix](https://huggingface.co/princeton-nlp/Llemma-7B-32K-MathMix) and [princeton-nlp/Llemma-34B-MathMix](https://huggingface.co/princeton-nlp/Llemma-34B-MathMix).